 The remeasurement at FVTPL on subscription rights is relating to the Bootstrap Warrant, the Kreos subscriptions rights and 2023 Investor Warrants as further disclosed in note 8.8.

-The increase in interest costs is mainly relating to the Secured loan facility agreement with Kreos as further disclosed in note 8.7.2.
+The increase in interest costs is mainly relating to the various 2024 loan amendments as further disclosed in note 8.7.

 7.5 Income taxes

 Income tax expense